rxcle/rxindi-support/help.md

 ## Statements

+Selecting content from the Data Source and processing it in a certain way is achieved with Statements which are placed directly inside an InDesign story / text frame.
+Rxindi supports many different statements, like Output, If, Loop, and more.
+Every statement is associated with a single character, e.g. `=` is used for the Output statement.

-In order to distinguish Rxindi statements from regular content, they are placed in a _placeholder_.
+In order to distinguish Rxindi statements from regular content in an InDesign story, they are placed in a _placeholder_.
 The generic Rxindi placeholder format is `${...}`, where `...` represents the actual statement(s).

-These placeholders can be used in any Story in your InDesign document.
+Example: `Hello ${=FirstName}, your order is ${=OrderNo}`

 ## Getting started

 ### First steps: Output

-Content from the Data Source can be referenced using the `${=...}` placeholder statement, where `...` is the actual reference to the content in the form of forward slash delimited element names relative to the current context.
+Content from the Data Source can be placed into a story using the `${=...}` placeholder statement, where `...` is the actual reference to the content in the form of forward slash delimited element names relative to the current context.

 Let's use the following example XML Data Source:
 ```xml